banhbao2/madebynghia1/DEPLOYMENT_GUIDE.md

 For branches other than `main`:
 1. Create a new branch: `git checkout -b feature/new-feature`
 2. Make changes and push: `git push origin feature/new-feature`
-3. Vercel creates preview URL: `pho-sushi-git-feature-new-feature.vercel.app`
+3. Vercel creates preview URL: `nghia-demo-git-feature-new-feature.vercel.app`
 4. Test on preview
 5. Merge to main when ready → Auto-deploys to production